The Washington Times: Second-hand smoke denial

-Controversial reporting on the COVID-19 pandemic
+Coverage of the COVID-19 pandemic

 In January 2020, The Washington Times published two articles about the COVID-19 pandemic that suggested that the virus was created by the government of the People's Republic of China as a biological weapon.
 One article quoted a former Israeli intelligence officer as a source.
 The two articles were shared on hundreds of social media sites, potentially reaching an audience of millions.

+In March 2023, The Washington Times published an article which falsely claimed that "Vaccines don't work, masks don't work: Everything government told us about COVID-19 was wrong."
+The article was shared by Danish conspiracy theorist Anastasia Maria Loupis on Twitter.

 Allegations of racism

 Wesley Pruden controversy

-Under Pruden's editorship (1992–2008), The Washington Times regularly printed excerpts from racist hard-right publications including VDARE and American Renaissance, and from Bill White, leader of the American National Socialist Workers' Party, in its Culture Briefs section.
+Under Pruden's editorship (1992–2008), The Washington Times regularly printed excerpts from racist hard-right publications, including VDARE and American Renaissance, and from Bill White, leader of the American National Socialist Workers' Party, in its Culture Briefs section.

 In 2013, Columbia Journalism Review reported that under Pruden's editorship The Washington Times was: "a forum for the racialist hard right, including white nationalists, neo-Confederates, and anti-immigrant scare mongers."
 Between 1998 and 2004, the Times covered every biennial American Renaissance conference, hosted by the white supremacist New Century Foundation.
 According to the Columbia Journalism Review, "the paper's coverage of these events—which are hotbeds for holocaust deniers, neo-Nazis, and eugenicists—was stunningly one sided", and favorably depicted the conference and attendees.
 In 2009, journalist David Neiwert wrote that it championed, "various white-nationalist causes emanating from the neo-Confederate movement (with which, until a recent housecleaning, two senior editors had long associations.)"

 A page in The Washington Times Sunday edition was devoted to the American Civil War, on which the Confederacy was several times described with admiration.
 In 1993, Pruden gave an interview to the neo-Confederate magazine Southern Partisan, which has been called "arguably the most important neo-Confederate periodical" by the Southern Poverty Law Center, where he said: "Every year I make sure that we have a story in the paper about any observance of Robert E. Lee's birthday."
 Pruden said, "And the fact that it falls around Martin Luther King's birthday," to which a Southern Partisan interviewer interjected, "Makes it all the better," with Pruden finishing, "I make sure we have a story.
 Oh, yes."